 Modernisation has mainly been achieved by training young Slovenians to fill new occupations.
 In contrast, those with obsolete skills tend to retire or become unemployed rather than retrain, leaving Slovenia with persistent long-term unemployment, and amongst the lowest employment rates of older workers in the OECD.
 An ageing population means this is no longer sustainable, and labour shortages are already emerging.
 To…

 Amharc ar an alt bunaidh 204 d’fhocla eile

-In many ways the recession hit young men were hardest.
-Employment in the male dominated construction sector collapesed, while employment in the more female public sector was relatively stable.
+In many ways the recession hit young men hardest.
+Employment in the male dominated construction sector collapsed, while employment in the more female public sector was relatively stable.
 As a result young men were most likely to emigrate.

 The result has been the ratio of men to women (the sex-ratio) for those aged 25-34 fell to the lowest level since records began.
 If this age group were in a nightclub for every 100 women, there would be only 93 men.

 While this may not seem dramatic, the figure is even more depressing for single women hoping to be in a relationship with a man*.
 Though there are no good statistics for the fraction of people that are in a relationship, lets suppose 80% of women aged 25-34 are in a relationship, leaving 20 single women in our nightclub.
 However, that leaves only 13 single guys (a sex ratio of .65).
 Therefore Ireland’s plunge in the sex-ratio can have a far larger impact than may first appear.

 *For the sake of simplicity I’m pretending all the gay people are in the George for the night.